-Exploring Bako National park in search of its amazing wildlife.
+Exploring Bako National Park in search of its amazing wildlife.
 Proboscis Monkeys, Silvered Langurs, Bearded Pigs and so much more.

 Beautiful Borneo, an area we had hoped to squeeze onto the end of our 18 months of travels, if we had time and money left.
 Imbi had been a decade before with a little point and shoot camera and I had never managed to make it there.
 As luck (or just our thriftiness) would have it, we ended up with both the time and the money!
 So we planned a 12-day visit mid-March.

-The one and a half hour wait to check into our room flew by, as we were truly spoilt by an incredible amount of wildlife prowling around the HQ.
+The one and a half hour wait to check into our room flew by!
+We were truly spoilt by an incredible amount of wildlife prowling around the HQ.
 All three of the parks monkey species were chilling in the trees nearby, whilst the Bornean Bearded Pigs foraged nearby.
 I was seriously like a kid in a candy store, running around like a headless chicken, camera in hand.
 By the time our room was ready, I was physically exhausted and dripping in sweat.
 Meanwhile, Imbi just sat back and watched it all unfold with a grin on her face.

 After witnessing a beautiful sunset, we had what could only be described as an average dinner from the parks cafeteria, before catching an early night in preparation for the next day.

-The following day, we saw lots more of the affable Silvered Leaf Monkeys, whose aliases include Silvery Lutung and Silvery Langur.
+Our second day was equally rewarding as our first!
+We saw lots more of the affable Silvered Leaf Monkeys, whose aliases include Silvery Lutung and Silvery Langur.
 These Old World Monkeys really were so photogenic.
 We were particularly happy when one troop came very close by and we saw there was a baby amongst them.
 The infant monkeys are a very different colour to the adults, starting life with yellow fur.
 The usually shy and well-guarded baby even ventured away from its mother’s chest for a few solo pics.

 The Proboscis Monkeys were a little more elusive, tending to stay higher in the trees.
 But after plenty of searching around the paths and boardwalks around the park HQ and Telok Assam, we found a troop coming down from higher in the trees.
 The especially odd-looking male with his big nose and equally big pot belly made for a particularly interesting and unique subject for our photos.

-And as for the Long-Tailed Macaques, we did everything we could to avoid them as they can be an absolute menace and quite aggressive.
+And as for the Long-Tailed Macaques, we did everything we could to avoid them.
+As they can be an absolute menace and quite aggressive.
 We witnessed them in and around the restaurant area sneaking up to and then helping themselves to unsuspecting guests food.
 We saw numerous snatch and grabs and shrieking day-trippers!
 In fairness to the one pictured below, he was filling his cheek pouches with his natural diet, rather than pilfered loot from the restaurant.

 There were a number of trails around the park, all with different lengths and difficulties.
 But after being told the best chance of seeing wildlife was in and around the parks HQ itself, along with the boardwalks and short trails nearby (Telok Delima and Telok Paku) we spent most of our time prowling those areas.
 We did hike the quick Sapi trail up to the viewpoint for lovely views over Assam beach in the middle of the day.
 Although it was the hottest time of day, the hike was short and we were rewarded with beautiful views.

 After watching another beautiful sunset and consuming another average meal, we booked a private night walk to see some of the parks nocturnal species.
-Our guide Nelson was great and found all sorts of creatures for us including Brownback Tree Snakes, big Water Spiders, a Red Sticky Frog, Leaf Green Tree Frogs, the Brown Tree Frog.
+Our guide Nelson was great and found all sorts of creatures for us. iThese included Brownback Tree Snakes, big Water Spiders, a Red Sticky Frog, Leaf Green Tree Frogs, the Brown Tree Frog.
 He even found a bizarre, slightly terrifying looking creepy-crawly called a Genus Bipalium.
 This predatory land flatworm is more commonly referred to as a Hammerhead Worm/Slug due to its distinctive broad hammer-shaped head.

 From the Darul Hana Bridge, we enjoyed a stunning sunset over the Sungai Sarawak River.
 A really nice way to finish off our time in Sarawak before starting the next part of our Borneo adventure along the Kinabatangan River.